 Note that the tip table example in Figure 2 uses an IF function to determine the col_index_num argument for the VLOOKUP function in cell F3.
 The IF function determines the column number to be used in the tip table by matching the percentage entered in Tip_Percentage (cell F1) with 0.15.
-If they match, the function returns 2 as the col_index_num argument and the VLOOKUP function returns a value from the second column (the 15% column B) in the Tip_Table range.
-Otherwise, the IF function returns 3 as the col_index_num argument and the VLOOKUP function returns and the VLOOKUP function returns 0 therwise, the IF function returns 3 as the col_index_num argument and the VLOOKUP function returns 0 the third column (the 20% column C) in the Tip_Table range.
+If they match, the function returns 2 as the col_index_num argument and the VLOOKUP function returns a value from the second column (the 15 % column B) in the Tip_Table range.
+Otherwise, the IF function returns 3 as the col_index_num argument and the VLOOKUP function returns a value from the Tip_Table range.
+Otherwise, the IF function returns 3 as the col_index_num argument and the VLOOKUP function returns a value from the Tip_Table range.

-Figure 10.3 shows an example that uses the HLOOKUP function to look up the price of each bakery item stored in a separate price Lookup table and then to return that price to the Price/Doz column of the Daily Sales list.
+Figure 10.3 shows an example that uses the HLOOKUP function to look up the price of each bakery item stored in a separate price Look-up table and then to return that price to the Price/Doz column of the Daily Sales list.
 Cell F3 contains the original formula with the HLOOKUP function that is then copied down column F: =HLOOKUP(item,prices,2,FALSE)